alexandrekhoury/Challenge/README.md

 ##### Part 1 (Relationship between energy and enthalpy)

 - We start by using keras API in tensorflow.
 At first glance this seems like we are tackling a non-linear regression problem (after having plotted the data).
+- The data that was used for this part was from a training data set that had all acceptable values (no values are rejected).
 - We use the Sequential class to create a multilayer neural network.
 Here we use 2 hidden layers with 16 neurons (found by trial and error) and one output layer.
 - We use elu activation functions that work better with our model (they are smoother than relu) and we used a linear activation function for our output layer.
 - We then set the optimizer to be Adam which is an algorithm that is stochastic gradient descent method (which is typical for these types of problems).